kulvind3r/GamingGaiden/Readme.md

 A Tale; Side Story;

-A simple application written in powershell to track your gaming time and review how you have spent your hours at leisure.
+A simple windows system tray application written in powershell to track your gaming time and review how you have spent your hours at leisure.

 ## Features
 - #### Time Tracking and Emulator Support